- 24th Jul 2024

 What is ANOVA?

-ANOVA is a powerful technique that lets you compare the average results (means) obtained from running your code with different settings or algorithms.
+ANOVA is a powerful technique that allows you to compare average results (means) obtained from running your code with different settings or algorithms.
 It helps programmers by letting them compare the average performance of different algorithms or program configurations.

 ANOVA works by comparing two types of variances:

-- Between-group variance: This reflects the differences in means between your groups (e.g., exam scores across three teaching methods).
+- Between-group variance: This reflects the differences in funds between your groups (eg exam score across three teaching methods).

-- Within-group variance: This captures the natural variability within each group (e.g., individual student variations in scores within the same teaching method).
+- Within-group variance: This captures the natural variation in each group (eg individual student variations in scores within the same teaching method).

-ANOVA examines how data varies within and between groups.
-If this difference is significant, it suggests the independent variable caused the difference in means, not random chance.
-ANOVA helps data scientists confirm if observed effects are real, not just random fluctuations.
+ANOVA examines how data vary within and between groups.
+If this difference is significant, it suggests that the independent variable caused the difference in means, no random chance.
+ANOVA helps data scientists to confirm whether observed effects are real, not just random fluctuations.

 ANOVA comes in multiple forms, each suited to different research questions: